 The current speaker, Lindsay Hoyle, issued a strongly worded call for MPs to correct the record voluntarily if they make inaccurate statements in the Commons.
 But he also stressed that it is not his role to judge whether a statement is true or false, saying: “The Speaker cannot be dragged into arguments about whether a statement is inaccurate or not.
 This is a matter of political debate.”

 Supports the Prime Minister, working to ensure the effective running of the government.
 They are also the corporate headquarters for the government, in partnership with HM Treasury.
-Within the Cabinet Office is:

 The Privileges Committee acts separately from the Standards Committee.
 From 1995, when the Commons Standards system was established, there was a single Standards and Privileges Committee, but the two were split in January 2013 to allow non-MP members, known as lay members, to be appointed to the Standards Committee.
-The two committees now have the same chairs and membership: At the time of writing the Privileges Committee are preparing to interview Boris Johnson.
-The usual chair, Sir Chris Bryant had precluded himself and had been replaced by Harriet Harman

 Privileges deals with issues of privilege (the special protections afforded to the House of Commons to enable it to do its job) and looks into allegations these privileges have been impeded – offences known as contempts of parliament.

 The Standards Committee deals with the MPs’ code of conduct – adjudicating and determining sanctions for any cases of misconduct referred to it by the independent parliamentary commissioner for standards – and oversees the Commons standards system.
-(Inst for Gov)

 The committee is made up of:

-● The chair, currently Chris Bryant MP
+● The chair, currently Alberto Costa MP

 The Code of Conduct for MPs sets out the standards of behaviour expected of all Members of the House of Commons, applying in all aspects of their public life.
 The Code also contains the rules concerning the additional income, gifts and personal interests that must be declared by MPs and published in the Register of Members' Interests.